May 19, 2023

 Delete

-3. I've read quite a few books that started out good and then turned into something I didn't enjoy at all.
+3. Vicki, and conversely, I've read a few books that started out badly/slowly and then turned into something I absolutely loved.
+You just never know!

 ReplyDelete